 Employers have many reasons they decide to let the chips fall where they may when employees participate in a union campaign and election.
 The employer may simply believe it’s too expensive to try and oppose the union.
 They may also believe that fearful opposition to the union will cause too many problems in the workforce.
 Or they consider unionization as inevitable, so why spend the money trying to keep the union out.

 The thought process is also that unionization does offer some advantages to the employer, as well as employees.
-The question the employer must answer is whether the benefits of unionization outweigh the disadvantages.
+When considering the pros and cons of unions, the question the employer must answer is whether the benefits of unionization outweigh the disadvantages.

 From the employer’s perspective, unionization: